Timinator2000/Algorithm_X/05 - generalized exact cover/01 - generalized exact cover.md

 | requirements|<BR>constraints<BR>columns<BR>primary constraints<BR>primary columns<BR><BR>| __Must__ be satisfied exactly once. |
 | optional requirements|<BR>secondary constraints<BR>secondary columns<BR>at-most-one-time constraints<BR><BR>| __May__ be satisfied, but if so, one time only. |
 | actions |<BR>options<BR>rows<BR><BR>| The individual steps that can be taken to build a solution.|

+To demonstrate a generalized exact cover, I will use the well-known, and widely-studied, _n queens_ problem…